A guide to developing safety management systems

 This section refers to the Regulations.
 There are some activities that are considered by their very nature to be particularly hazardous.
 This work may have additional requirements to ensure worker safety.
 These requirements may include items such as licensing, registration and certificates of competence.

 Section 26 of the Health and Safety in Employment Regulations 1995 outlines the requirement to notify WorkSafe if you are undertaking one of these activities.
-A form for notification of hazardous work can be found on the WorkSafe website:
+A form for notification of hazardous work can be found on our website.

 The Act requires employers, the self-employed and principals to contractors to keep a register of work-related accidents and serious harm.